Legal terms for veterinary medicines, marketing of non-medicinal products including medicinal words and phrases, how to complain.

 A product is medicinal by function if it is used or administered to animals with a view to restoring, correcting or modifying physiological functions by exerting a pharmacological, immunological or metabolic action or making a medical diagnosis.
 Risk to health is a factor that must be taken into account when classifying a product as medicinal by function.

-A product which is medicinal by function must have an MA granted by the SoS or the EMA before it can be placed on the market.
+A product which is medicinal by function must have an MA granted by the SoS before it can be placed on the market.
 This requirement does not apply to products marketed under Schedule 6 to the VMR.

 Feeding stuffs intended for particular nutritional purposes